homeputers/ebal/frontend/README.md

 yarn dev
 ```

-TypeScript sources live under `src/` and compile to `dist/`.
-Open `index.html`
+TypeScript sources live under `src/` and are bundled into `dist/` when running
-after running `yarn build` or let the dev server compile on the fly.
-The app
+`yarn build`.
+During development Vite serves them directly.
+The app provides
-provides three pages:
+three pages:

 * **Home** – basic information and a link to the login form.
 * **Login** – posts credentials to the backend `/login` endpoint and stores the returned JWT.